oznogon/gattaibushido-public/rules/04_advanced_play.md

 For tangible play at the table, we recommend using a set of index cards to represent the Positions, with each Pilot's player actually taking that index card into their play region when they assume that position during the union process.

 Each Position's special action can be used once per Round of the Rumble, on the turn of the Pilot in that Position, instead of playing a card into one of the Combo Zones.
-When you use a Rumble action, you must discard a card from your Stash.
+When you use a Rumble action, you must discard a card from your Cache.
 Most actions have a variable effect based on the current Robo Rank of the Pilot using the action.
 This variable is represented by "X" in the action descriptions below.

 #### Strategy ("The Head")

 * **Suggested Forms:** Head, Brains, Eyes

-**Action: "On My Mark!:"** Each other Pilot in the Final Form may choose to pass you up to X cards from their Stashes.
+**Action: "On My Mark!:"** Each other Pilot in the Final Form may choose to pass you up to X cards from their Caches.
 You may then choose to keep any of those passed to you, and then pass each of them up to X cards back.
 The amount they passed you and the amount you pass back do not need to be the same.

 #### Offense ("Right Arm")

 * **Suggested Forms:** Right Arm, Chest Laser, Blazing Sword

 **Action: "(INSERT ATTACK NAME):"** Each time you use this, you must shout out a new attack name.
 You cannot use the same attack name twice in the same Rumble, but you can recycle them across multiple Rumbles and sessions.
-You can then force a random discard of up to X cards from Coach's Stash.
-This cannot force Coach to discard the final card in his Stash.
+You can then force a random discard of up to X cards from Coach's Cache.
+This cannot force Coach to discard the final card in his Cache.

 #### Defense ("Left Arm")

 * **Suggested Forms:** Left Arm, Shell, Power Shield

 **Action: "(INSERT MANEUVER NAME):"** Each time you use this, you must shout out a new defensive maneuver name.
 You cannot use the same maneuver name twice in the same Rumble, but you can recycle them across multiple Rumbles and sessions. *Instead* of discarding a card, play a card (same or different) face-down in front of an already-played BGM card.
-When the cards are revealed at the end of the Round, if your card Beats theirs, immediately discard both (it does not score) and then draw X cards into your Stash.
+When the cards are revealed at the end of the Round, if your card Beats theirs, immediately discard both (it does not score) and then draw X cards into your Cache.

 #### Perseverance ("Heart")

 * **Suggested Forms:** Heart, Spine

-**Action: "Rejuvenation!:"** Each *other* Pilot in the Final Form draws X more cards into their Stash.
+**Action: "Rejuvenation!:"** Each *other* Pilot in the Final Form draws X more cards into their Cache.

 #### Mobility